 Increased competition, which we believe will continue, has resulted in substantially higher acquisition costs, particularly for towers being sold by wireless service providers.
 That competition has also raised construction site acquisition costs and created shortages for experienced tower construction personnel.
 Because of personnel shortages, we could experience failures to meet time schedules.
-Failures to meet time schedules could result in our paying significant penalties to prospective tenants, particularly in build-to-suit situations.
+Failures to meet time schedules could result in our paying significant penalties to prospective tenants, particularly in build-tosuit situations.

-Increasing competition in the satellite and fiber network access services market may slow Verestar's growth and adversely affect its business $\,$
+Increasing competition in the satellite and fiber network access services market may slow Verestar's growth and adversely affect its business

 In the satellite and fiber network access services market, Verestar competes with other satellite communications companies that provide similar services, as well as other communications service providers.
 Some of Verestar's existing and potential competitors consist of companies from whom Verestar currently leases satellite and fiber network access in connection with the provision of Verestar's services to its customers.
 Increased competition could result in Verestar being forced to reduce the fees it charges for its services and may limit Verestar's ability to obtain, on economical terms, services that are critical to its business.
-We anticipate that Verestar's competitors may develop or acquire services that provide functionality that is similar to that provided by Verestar's services and that those competitive services may be offered at significantly lower prices or bundled with other services.
+We anticipate that Verestar's competitors may develop or acquire services that provide functionality that is similar to that provided by Verestar's services and that those competitive services.
 Many of the existing and potential competitors have financial and other resources significantly greater than those available to Verestar.